9 Competition-Proof Gymnastics Hairstyles That Stay Put

 How It’s Done:

-Part the hair down the center and Dutch braid each side to the nape.
-Secure the braids and twist them together into a low bun.
-Pin the bun and cover with a hairnet.
-Finish with strong-hold spray.
+Part down the middle, Dutch braid each side to the nape, then twist both braids into a low bun.
+Pin and cover with a hairnet.
+Spray for security.

-• Best For: Medium to long hair, especially thick or textured types.
+Best For: Medium to long, thick or textured hair.

-• Bonus Tip: Try using clear elastics and coordinate with a team-colored bow or scrunchie.
+Bonus Tip: Use clear elastics and add a team-colored bow or scrunchie for polish.

 6. High Ponytail with a Braided Wrap